twolodzko/loco/README.md

   | [] -> raise Invalid_input
 ```

-For a more complicated example, `lambda` creates an anonymous function that evaluates its body in the local environment.
+For a more complicated example, `(lambda (args ...) body ...)` creates an anonymous function that evaluates its body in the local environment.

 ```ocaml
 let lambdaf args env =